andrrocity/trafficflow/vcis/vci_protocol_doc.md

 `PUT`
 : Attempts to change the value at the given request URI with the one specified in the request body.

+`DELETE`
+: Attempts to delete, stop, terminate, or otherwise end whatever is taking place at the given request URI.

 ------------------------

 ## Status Code Classes